Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 1. Select the Antenna tab.

-2. Open the Reference Type: shortcut menu.
+2. Open the Reference Type dropdown menu.

 3. Select Link.